 Step 1: Creating a Dataset for X and Y axis

-- After that, click Insert tab >> you will see the scatter logo, click on that logo and insert the Bar Chart.
+- Go to the Insert tab >> Click scatter and insert the Bar Chart.

-- For a better understanding, see the GIF image below.
+- Observe the GIF below.

 Step 1: